rioki/www.rioki.org/content/posts/2019-06-20-modern-propaganda.md

 audience.
 The ones where it is obvious are just badly executed.

-And it is no wonder that a movie about the worst civilian nuclear incident is released in the year that acceptance has just tiled back favoring nuclear power.
+And it is no wonder that a movie about the worst civilian nuclear incident is released in the year that acceptance has just tilted back favoring nuclear power.

 <div class="center">
 <a href="http://world-nuclear-news.org/Articles/US-public-opinion-evenly-split-on-nuclear">